-He continued to race motocross, and would draw upon these skills often while blossoming into a promising young sprinter in cycling.
+He continued to race motocross and would draw upon these skills often while blossoming into a promising young sprinter in cycling.
 Even today he shows exceptional aptitude on the harrowing descents and loves the adrenaline rush of bumping elbows at 60kph at a race’s finish.
-The more technical the finish at race end, the better for Giacomo.
+The more technical the finish, the better for Giacomo.

 In 2008, while racing in the U23 category, a catastrophic crash-landed him in the hospital for 20 days followed by four months off the bike.
 His ability to bounce back from such a terrifying moment during his development speaks loudly to his character.
 In 2011, he joined Leopard Trek and won his first race as a professional, stage five of Bayern-Rundfahrt.
 He has been part of the Trek family ever since.

-Giacomo, 26, was born in Milan but resides in Switzerland, a “stone's throw” over the border from his family in Northern Italy.
+Giacomo, 27, was born in Milan but resides in Switzerland, a stone's throw over the border from his family in Northern Italy.
 His ability to get over climbs, in addition to his sprinting prowess, makes Giacomo more than a one-dimensional sprinter.

 Giacomo’s nemesis is finishing second more times than he cares to remember.
-Of these the most amazing - and most frustrating - were his four second-place finishes in the Giro d’Italia in 2014.
-One year later he fixed his sights on the maglia rossa and clinched the prestigious points jersey on the final stage.
+Of these, the most amazing - and most frustrating - were his four second-place finishes in the Giro d’Italia in 2014.
+Last season the Italian sprinter made a big leap in his level, winning seven times, including the Italian national championships, and clinching the maglia rossa, the prestigious points jersey of the Giro d'Italia, for a second straight year.
+Showing some of his best form at the end of the season, Giacomo went to the World Championships in Qatar and narrowly missed the podium, finishing in fifth place.